-Mon, 30/01/2023 from 11:00 - 12:30 in Zoom MeetingJoin Joan and Michele with your weights, mats and water in the comfort of your own home each Monday at 11.00 hrs We are staying online for these weekly classes to facilitate as many of you who wish to continue with these hugely popular classes.
-However, you will have to be a registered paid-up member of U3A Limerick to join in.
+Mon, 23/10/2023 from 10:00 - 11:30 in Zoom MeetingJoin Joan and Michele with your weights, mats and water in the comfort of your own home each Monday at 10.00 hrs.
+While these classes have now been suspended for the Summer, they will resume again in Octoberk 2023 as these online weekly classes are proving hugely popular with so many of our members.
+A Zoom link will be sent each week to all paid-up members.
 Let us know by email at email@example.com if you want to be a member.
 The annual membership fee is €20 per person or €30 for a couple.
 Membership is from 1st November to 31st October.
 The contact for paying is Maura Turner at firstname.lastname@example.org.
 If you have difficulty finding the €20, just let Maura know.
 Joan Conran, a U3A member, is an experienced fitness instructor and qualified to work with older folk.
 She will work on issues of mobility, strength and balance designed to ease your limbs and muscles safely into action.
 Michele Ryan, another U3A member, is an experienced Yoga teacher and will offer a guided deep relaxation to complement the physical exercises.
 For this you will need somewhere comfortable to lie or sit on.

-Print Date: 30 Jan 2023
+Print Date: 29 Sep 2023